University of South Florida: Tuition

-Tuition has been frozen at all Florida public universities since 2014.
+In-state tuition has been frozen at all Florida public universities since 2014.

 Demographics

-Nearly 50,000 students are enrolled at USF as of the 2022–23 academic year, including over 36,900 undergraduate students, 9,500 graduate students, 1,500 doctor of medicine students, and 1,700 non-degree seeking students.
+Nearly 49,000 students are enrolled at USF as of the 2023–24 academic year, including over 36,400 undergraduate students, 9,200 graduate students, 1,500 doctor of medicine students, and 1,400 non-degree seeking students.
 USF is one of the 40 most diverse universities in the nation, with students representing every state, U.S. territory, and more than 140 countries.
 International students represent approximately 12% of the total USF student population.
 As of the Fall 2022 semester, the student diversity profile of the university was approximately: 50% White, 9% African American, 23% Hispanic of any race, 9% Asian, 0.2% American Indian, 0.1% Native Hawaiian/Pacific Islander, 4% two or more races, and 5% students who did not report their race.
 Roughly 60% of USF students are female and 40% are male.

 The Fall 2022 Freshman class of approximately 4,000 students earned admission to the university with an average SAT score of 1309 out of 1600, ACT score of 29 out of 36, and high school GPA of 4.21.
 41% of the members of the incoming class graduated in the top 10% of their high school class.
 Among the incoming class were 79 National Merit Scholars.

 Rankings

-For 2022–2023, U.S. News & World Report ranked USF as tied for #97 overall on its list of Tier I National Universities and #42 among public universities.
-This made USF the fastest rising university in America, jumping 84 spots on the overall list and 58 spots on the public university list in 10 years.
+For 2026, U.S. News & World Report ranked USF as tied for #88 overall on its list of Tier I National Universities and #43 among public universities.
+U.S. News & World Report’s 2025 “Best Medical Schools: Research” ranked USF’s Morsani College of Medicine in Tier 1—the only Florida school so ranked—making it the state’s highest-ranked medical school for research.
+USF was ranked #103 on the list of all universities, and #46 among public unitversities in 2020, and #181 among all national and #100 among public universities in 2010.
 This ranking also put USF as #4 in Florida overall and #3 in Florida among public universities.
-Compared to institutions in the prestigious Association of American Universities (AAU), the group of the top 66 universities in North America, USF ranks higher than Iowa State University, the University of Kansas and the University of Missouri and is tied with the University of Colorado Boulder and the University of Oregon.
 In other rankings released by U.S. News, USF was the only Florida university in the Top 10 Best Value Colleges, at #8 among public universities.
 USF also ranked #17 in the nation overall, #12 in the nation among public institutions, and #1 in Florida on the U.S. News ranking of top National Universities for Social Mobility.
-Niche ranked USF #29 for top public universities in America and #97 for best colleges in America 2023.
-According to Niche, USF was home to the #9 Criminal Justice Program, #17 Information Technology Program, and #24 Public Health Program in the United States.
+Niche ranked USF #19 for top public universities in America and #67 for best colleges in America 2023.
+According to Niche, USF was home to the #6 Education Program, #10 Criminal Justice Program, #12 Information Technology Program, #18 Accounting and Finance Program, and #25 Nursing Program in the United States.